-8.6.
+9.6.
 Possible solutions

-- 8.6.1.
-Budgeting for the procurement of regional cemetery land extension, fixing and upgrading. - 8.6.2.
-Create awareness on burial options. - 8.6.3.
-Procurement of the system - 8.6.4.
-Maintain and upgrade the existing sports facilities. - 8.6.5.
-Promotion of sports in our communities
+- 9.6.1.
+Budgeting for the procurement of regional cemetery land extension, fixing and upgrading. - 9.6.2.
+Create awareness on burial options. - 9.6.3.
+Procurement of the system - 9.6.4.
+Maintain and upgrade the existing sports facilities. - 9.6.5.
+Promotion of sports in our communities a) Within sport there exists a risk of injury and subsequent bleeding.
+Accordingly, there is a possibility, albeit small of risk of HIV infection during participation in certain physical activities.
+This is particularly true in the case of high-risk combat sports, such as boxing,

-8.7.
+9.7.
 HIV/AIDS and sport and culture

-- a) Within sport there exists a risk of injury and subsequent bleeding.
-Accordingly, there is a possibility, albeit small of risk of HIV infection during participation in certain physical activities.
-This is particularly true in the case of high-risk combat sports, such as boxing, wrestling, and the martial arts, where open bleeding wounds tend to occur quite often, especially during competition. - Accordingly, all participating sportspersons, coaches, and administrators should be appropriately informed about the inherent risk that sport presents. - c) Sport role models have a big influence on their fans.
+- wrestling, and the martial arts, where open bleeding wounds tend to occur quite often, especially during competition. - b) Accordingly, all participating sportspersons, coaches, and administrators should be appropriately informed about the inherent risk that sport presents. - c) Sport role models have a big influence on their fans.
 Sport and Recreation Council should use this influence for good by letting these role models speak about HIV/AIDS at major events.

-8.8.
+9.8.
 Gender mainstreaming and Sport and Recreation